#level/intermediate

 page where name = @page.name

-Note that you can also query this page using the example-tag directly:
+Note that you can also query this page using the level/intermediate directly:

 table